-Choroidal dystrophy is an eye disorder that involves a layer of blood vessels called the choroid.
-These vessels are between the sclera and retina.
+Choroidal dystrophies are eye disorders that involve a layer of blood vessels called the choroid.
+These vessels are between the sclera (the white of the eye) and retina (the inner layer at the back of the eye).

 The first symptoms are peripheral vision loss and vision loss at night.
-An eye surgeon who specializes in the retina (back of the eye) can diagnose this disorder.
+An eye doctor who specializes in the retina can diagnose this disorder.

 Exams and Tests